kevinbirch/kanabo/src/main/man/kanabo.1.md

 ```

 This table demonstrates various JSONPath expressions and the results.
 N.B. that
-the above JSON could have also been formatted as the equilvilent YAML document
+the above JSON could have also been formatted as the equivalent YAML document
 for the exact same results below.

 | Expression                    | Result                                         |